-1. Rate your level of agreement with this vision statement for what we hope Manor is like in 20 years.

-Strongly disagree Disagree Neutral Agree Strongly agree

-2. Rate your level of agreement with the following guiding principles that will guide the planning effort going forward.

-Strongly disagree Disagree Neutral Agree Strongly agree Embedded Equity: The idea that fairness & equity should be a prevailing thought in EVERY aspect of this plan.
-Healthy Community: The idea that public health needs should be recognized and addressed, that parks are accessible to all with a variety of opportunities, and that fresh food is readily available. $\bigcirc$ $\bigcirc$ 0 0 0 Connected Community: The idea that residents should be able to access daily needs in short distances, including economic, educational and social well-being, and that the community should be technologically connected.
+Vision and Principle es Confirmation Please take some share your though he questions below.
+We ap preciate you ta king the time to People from all backgroun raise a family, start a job, g connected, supports local l position Manor perfectly to and outstanding public facil 1.
+Rate your level of row a business, and enjousinesses, and is recog have a sustainable, resi lities, makes Manor a ge oy an enviable qual nized for its commit lient and booming e m in the region. ity of life regardless ment to serving the conomy.
+This, along of age or background. needs of all.
+Multiple gwith its parks and red The community is well transportation options creation opportunities Strongly disagree Disagree Neutra al Agree Strongly agree 0 2.
+Rate your level of going forward. agreement with th e following gui ding principles that will guide the ne planning effort Strongly agree Embedded Equity: The idea that fairness & equity should be a prevailing thought in EVERY aspect of this plan.
+Healthy Community: The idea that public health needs should be recognized and addressed, that parks are accessible to all with a variety of opportunities, and that fresh food is readily available.
+0 0 0 0 0 Connected Community: The idea that residents should be able to access daily needs in short distances, including economic, educational and social well-being, and that the community should be technologically connected.
 This also includes connections to the region via multiple modes of transportation.

-Transformative Economy: The idea that Manor's economy should be diversified with greater opportunities for the people of Manor to achieve stability and enhanced quality of life through local access to jobs and education.
-This includes supporting existing businesses, start-ups and local entrepreneurs, and new businesses.
-Strongly disagree Disagree Neutral Agree Strongly agree Includes supporting existing businesses, start-ups and local entrepreneurcs, and new businesses.
-Resilient and Transformative Economy: The idea that Manor's economy should be diversified with greater opportunities for the people of Manor to achieve stability and enhanced quality of life through local access to 0 0 0 together to provide sustainable places for living, working and recreation, creating an enviable qualify of life on which to base Manor's identity, sense of place and environmental nts in the space below. (optional)
+Strongly disagree Disagree Neutral Agree Strongly agree Resilient and Transformative Economy: The idea that Manor's economy should be diversified with greater opportunities for the people of Manor to achieve stability and enhanced quality of life through local access to jobs and education.
+This includes supporting existing businesses, stat-ups and local entrepreneurs, and new businesses.
+0 0 Livable Places for All: The idea that the built environment should work together to provide sustainable places for living, working and recreation, creating an enviable qualify of life on which to base Manor's identity, sense of place and environmental stewardship. lease leave other commer nts in the space below. (optional)